Employer of Record

 Registration Requirements

-• Registration for Wage Tax: Employers must register their employees with the tax authorities to ensure the proper withholding of wage taxes.
+• Registration for Wage Tax: Employers must register their employees for payroll tax withholding and use the employee’s ELStAM data to ensure proper wage tax deductions.

-• Registration as an Employer for Social Security Insurance: Employers are required to register with the social security authority to manage contributions for their employees.
+• Registration as an Employer for Social Security Insurance: Employers are required to register with the relevant social security bodies and health insurance funds to manage contributions for their employees.

-• Registration as an Employer for Statutory Accident Insurance: Registration is mandatory for employers to provide statutory accident insurance, protecting employees from workplace accidents.
+• Registration as an Employer for Statutory Accident Insurance: Registration with the competent statutory accident insurance institution (Berufsgenossenschaft or Unfallkasse) is mandatory.

 Ongoing Compliance Requirements

-• Filing and Payment Obligations: Employers must adhere to regular filing and payment schedules for taxes and social security contributions to avoid penalties.
+• Filing and Payment Obligations: Employers must adhere to regular filing and payment schedules for wage tax and social security contributions.

-• Tax Calculation: Employers are responsible for accurately calculating wage taxes based on current laws and employee income.
+• Tax Calculation: Employers are responsible for accurately calculating wage tax, solidarity surcharge where applicable, and church tax where applicable.

-• Social Security Requirements: Employers must comply with regulations governing social security contributions and employee entitlements.
+• Social Security Requirements: Employers must comply with contribution reporting, notifications, and employee entitlement rules under German social security law.

 Social Security Insurance Rates and Obligations